alek0991/iSAFE/FAQ.md

 How to pick a size for the target region?

+> In [Figure 2c](https://www.nature.com/articles/nmeth.4606/figures/2) we showed iSAFE performance stays robust with different region size.
+The rank of the favored mutation and shape of the signal usually don't change when you change the region size.
+In our paper we picked 5Mbp but we could use larger or smaller window size.
+Just make sure to be consistent through the whole analysis because absolute value of iSAFE changes with region size.
+Therefore, if you want to use iSAFE, pick a large window (like 500kbp, 1Mbp,  2Mbp, 3Mbp, and so forth) and start your analysis.
->If the signal is very strong, Like LCT locus in European populations, 5Mbp is more than enough for iSAFE to exploit information from the shoulders and identify the favored mutation.
-For weaker signals you can go with smaller window like 1Mbp or even 500kbp.
+If the signal is very strong, Like LCT locus in European populations, 5Mbp is more than enough for iSAFE to exploit information from the shoulders and identify the favored mutation.
+For weaker signals you can go with smaller region like 1Mbp or even 500kbp.
 It depend on what you are exactly doing.
 For example,
->* If you are scanning the whole genome, based on my experience for human data, I would recommend a 3 Mbp window with 1Mbp step-size.
+>* If you are scanning the whole genome, based on my experience for human data, I would recommend a 3 Mbp region with 1Mbp step-size.
->* If you are focused on specific region, like LCT, You can play with different window sizes to get a sense of the region.
-The rank of the favored mutation and shape of the signal usually don't change when you change the window size.
-It really doesn't matter as long as you fix the window size and calculate the P value based on that window size.
-In our paper we picked 5Mbp but we could use larger or smaller window size.
-Therefore, if you want to use iSAFE, pick a large window (like 500kbp, 1Mbp,  2Mbp, 3Mbp, and so forth) and fix that and start your analysis.
+>* If you are focused on specific locus, like LCT, you can play with different region sizes to get a sense of the signal.
 >* If you are confident that the favored mutation is within a small window (~100kbp) you can apply SAFE.
 Always keep in mind that you might get stuck in the [shoulder](https://doi.org/10.1534/genetics.115.174912) of another sweep and think your region is under selection.
 This is one of the reasons we devised iSAFE.